 The Fourth of July is the right time to get out of the house and into nature, and experience America’s beauty.

-There’s so much to do and see within just a couple hours of Dayton, so pack a bag and make a day of it — or a weekend trip.
+There’s so much to do and see within just a couple hours of Dayton, so pack a bag and make a day (or weekend) of it.

 The Yellow Spring

 Find out how Yellow Springs got its name by visiting the Yellow Spring along trails at Glen Helen, a 1,000-acre nature preserve with 25 miles of trails, about 30 minutes from Dayton.
 The famous spring carries 60 gallons of iron-rich water to the surface every minute, according to Glen Helen.

 At just under an hour’s drive, the caverns in West Liberty stay at a steady 54 degrees all year and feature some of the most unique formations in America.
 Guests from around the world come to experience the 35-acre park complete with guided tours and mining for gemstones and fossils.

 Right here in Dayton did you know there’s an Indian village and archaeological park?
 SunWatch Indian Village, at 2301 W. River Road, features reconstructed structures of how the Fort Ancient Indians lived 800 years ago.
 There’s also an indoor theatre, artifacts and an Interpretive Center for even more exploration.

 In just three quarters of an hour, you could be taking in nature from 200 feet above ground at Ozone Zipline Adventures at YMCA Camp Kern in Oregonia.
 The camp includes 12 zip lines — from 250 feet to 1,300 feet in length — as well as tour guides to share the area’s natural history, including fossils as old as 500 million years and Native American earthworks dated 2,000 years ago.